tschellenbach/Stream-Framework/README.md

 ## GetStream.io ##

-Feedly's authors also offer a Saas solution for building feed systems at [getstream.io] [stream] The hosted service is highly optimized and allows you start building your application immediatly.
+Stream Framework's authors also offer a Saas solution for building feed systems at [getstream.io] [stream] The hosted service is highly optimized and allows you start building your application immediatly.
 It saves you the hastle of maintaining Cassandra, Redis, Faye, RabbitMQ and Celery workers.
 Clients are available for [Node] [stream_js], [Ruby] [stream_ruby], [Python] [stream_python] and [PHP] [stream_php]

 ## Consultancy ##

-For Feedly and GetStream.io consultancy please contact thierry at getstream.io
+For Stream Framework and GetStream.io consultancy please contact thierry at getstream.io

 **Authors**